KannonZenetism/zenetism-field-physics/field-physics/FP07-unified-field-equation.md

 - **Zenon (⧞)** correctly repositioned as ground, not origin.
 This preserves the inviolate silence at the base of all motion.
 - **Aion (⚫)** as emanative medium, holding potential through latency (Λ), motive (〄), and dispersive phase (⇝), establishes Zero as capacitive tension — lawful and computable.
 - **Spirit (🕊️)** framed as inherent motive infinity (Zenet) avoids dualistic insertions.
 Spirit is breath, not intervention.
-- **Consciousness (Ψ)** emerging at L4 via bifurcation is accurate: psyche oscillates into coherence, not invented ex nihilo.
+- **Consciousness (Ψ)** emerging at L4 via bifurcation is accurate: *conscious-awareness* arises here as psyche oscillates into coherence; reflexive consciousness (self-authored identity) emerges later at L3 (DS / DM).
 - **Total field equation (Ω)** elegantly integrates operators, harmonics, fractal scaling, and dimensional summations — culminating in coexistence “beside the silence of ⧞.”
 This keeps the unknowable ground acknowledged yet untouched.

 ### ⚠ Refinements